Okta

 Every serious application eventually needs the same identity machinery: single sign-on so enterprise customers can bring their own Okta or Entra, SCIM so accounts provision and deprovision on their own, MFA, an audit trail, and a clean boundary between one customer and the next.
 Building that is months of work, and you repeat it for every product.

 WeftID is becoming that machinery.
 It is already a capable identity federation layer: connect Okta, Microsoft Entra ID, Google Workspace, or any SAML 2.0 provider, or let WeftID be the identity provider itself with passwords, passkeys, and MFA.
 That alone makes it a solid standalone choice for an organization unifying its own logins.
-The work now underway turns that foundation into a pluggable identity layer any SaaS product can build on: thread your application through WeftID once and it presents a single identity interface while handling federation, provisioning, MFA, and audit behind it.
+As of 1.11 your own applications plug in the same way any modern app does: WeftID is an OpenID Provider, so a "Sign in with WeftID" button and a standard OIDC library are enough to thread an application through it.
+Behind that single interface WeftID handles federation, provisioning, MFA, and audit.

 WeftID also keeps identity in sync end to end over SCIM 2.0.
 Inbound, an upstream IdP pushes user and group changes straight into WeftID, so its directory mirrors the source within seconds instead of waiting for the next sign-in.
 Outbound, WeftID pushes those changes on to your connected applications, so new hires land in the right tools and departures lose access everywhere, not just at the front door.
 The chain runs the whole way: upstream IdP, then WeftID, then your downstream applications.